SANDAG/ABM/src/asim/configs/README_configs.md

 * Deleted work county specific ASCs in _free_parking.csv_
   - The preprocessor only had one line in it to calculate the work county, so after commenting it out, it crashed because there were no longer any expressions.
 I deleted the call to the preprocessor in _free_parking.yaml_ and removed the work county definitions.
 Also removed _free_parking_annotate_persons_preprocessor.csv_ from repo
 ---
+Telecommute frequency
+* commented out occupancy related varibales (df.occup), since I am not sure about the field in the person file.
+It is likely "occsoc5" that needs to be parsed for the first two digits?
+---
+Mandatory tour frequency
+* `schoolathome` row commented out for now
+* escort related variables commented out for now (waiting for school dropoff/pickup model)
+---
 Tour and Trip Scheduling
 * Replaced all tour and trip scheduling files with SEMCOG versions
   - Updated the annotate person and houssehold files to calculate varibles used
+---
+Tour destination choice
+* time pressure variable commented out in non-mandatory tour destination choice (max_window problematic for now -- to be fixed)
+* escort-related variables commented out in non-mandatory tour destination choice (waiting for school pickup/dropoff model)
+* nonMandatoryAccessibilityAlt related variable in non-mandatory tour destination choice commented out for now
+* @bestTimeToWorkLocation is same as roundtrip_auto_time_to_work? or divided by 2?
 ---
 Tour mode choice
 * added coefficients to template that were missing: `cost_coef`, FIXED (COT_COEF WAS NOT NEEDED, REPLACED WITH COEF_INCOME BASED CALCULATION)